-Laser Hair Removal in New York City and Westchester, NYThe LightSheer Diode Laser is the world's most advanced treatment for effective removal of unwanted hair.
+Laser Hair Removal in Westchester, NYThe LightSheer Diode Laser is the world's most advanced treatment for effective removal of unwanted hair.
 Most body areas can be treated with this state-of-the-art technology.
 Patients visit dermatologic cosmetic surgeon Dr. Rhoda Narins for laser hair removal in Westchester, NY, Manhattan, across the U.S., and around the world.

 Just about your entire body is covered with hair.
 Because most of this hair is fine and pale, it usually isn't visible on face, neck, abdomen, breasts, arms or thighs.
 However, if it is visible, it may cause you to feel self-conscious.
 That's why many people in Westchester choose laser hair removal from Dr. Narins.